-- 2. Sales of the Company's products, etc. and purchase of raw materials, etc. are determined in the same manner as for terms of transactions with unrelated parties. - 3.
+- 2. Sales of the Company's products, etc. are determined in the same manner as for terms of transactions with unrelated parties. - 3.
 Terms for the lending of funds to subsidiaries and the holding of funds from subsidiaries are determined taking market interest rates into account. - 4.
-The average balance during the period is shown for deposits received. - 5.
-YK Inoas Co., Ltd., which had been a consolidated subsidiary of the Company, was dissolved through an absorption-type merger with Akros Trading Co., Ltd. as the surviving company as of April 1, 2020.
+The average balance during the period is shown for deposits received.